Congo

-The Republic of Congo is a resource-rich, middle-income country that has the potential to achieve Sustainable Development Goal 2 and reach Zero Hunger and improved nutrition by 2030.
+The Republic of Congo is a resource-rich, middle-income country that has the potential to end hunger by 2030.

-More than 90 percent of arable land remains uncultivated, and agriculture is largely limited to subsistence crops, mainly cassava, bananas and peanuts.
-Domestic food production covers only 30 percent of the country’s needs, the Congo relies extensively on food imports from overseas.
-WFP estimates that 15 percent of households report poor or limited food consumption, with peaks of 30 percent in rural areas.
+More than 90 percent of arable land remains uncultivated, and agriculture is largely limited to subsistence crops – mainly cassava, bananas and peanuts.
+Domestic food production covers only 30 percent of the country’s needs, as the country mainly relies on food imports.

 What the World Food Programme is doing in Congo